WPRuby/woocommerce-other-payment-gateway/readme.txt

 4. Activate the plugin in the Plugin dashboard

 == Changelog ==
+= 1.3.4 =
+* FIXED: remove red Asterix on checkout when the field is not required.

 = 1.3.3 =
 * FIXED: The settings page widgets were broken after WP 5.5